 The Church of Jesus Christ of Latter-Day Saints has provided a comprehensive website with original documents, user-submitted genealogies, full-text books and a research wiki, available to all.
 You must set up a login to access many of the documents.
 Follow the directions under sign-in to sign in or set up your account.

+This resource is only available in the library.
 A leading supplier of online family history records, including over 2 billion historical records covering the United States, England, Wales, Scotland, Ireland, Australia, New Zealand, and other parts of the globe, as well as PERSI (Periodical Source Index), a comprehensive subject index of genealogy periodicals and some local history publications.

 The early Superior Courts of Law and Equity of Tennessee were tasked with handling criminal matters and cases of relatively high dollar value, generally greater than $50.
 In this way, they were "superior" to the County Courts that adjudicated matters less than $50.
 The Superior Court also served as an appellate court.
 They were held in five districts and existed from 1793-1809 with the Hamilton District Superior Court sitting in Knoxville and serving the middle East Tennessee region.
 The records of this court are held at the Knox County Archives and the surviving cases are indexed here.